Embedding digital chronotherapy into medical devices -- A canine validation for controlling status epilepticus through multi-scale rhythmic brain stimulation: Introduction

 \section{Introduction}

-Physiological rhythms play a role in both normal homeostasis and disease processes, yet the design of active implantable medical devices does not fully exploit them.
+Physiological rhythms play a role in both normal homeostasis and disease processes, yet the design of active implantable medical devices often does not fully exploit them, especially in brain stimulators.
 For example, in the treatment of epilepsy with deep brain stimulation (DBS), the default stimulation approach is to apply high-frequency (HF) stimulation in an attempt to suppress seizure propagation \cite{Fisher2010} -- a method adapted from the successful treatment of Parkinson's disease (PD).
-While beneficial in many cases, occasionally resulting in periods with seizure freedom (Velasco et al. 2007; Valentín et al. 2013), an exploration of alternative strategies, or a combination of strategies \cite{SchulzeBonhage2019} could give new insights for epilepsy treatment.
+While beneficial in many cases, occasionally resulting in periods with seizure freedom \cite{Velasco2007, Valentin2013}, an exploration of alternative strategies, or a combination of strategies \cite{SchulzeBonhage2019} could give new insights for epilepsy treatment.
 Similar opportunities exist in other disease states such as movement disorders and neuropsychiatry.
 One approach is to exploit the precise digital time control of implantable systems to interact with the rhythmic processes in the brain.